lromeraj/isbd-zephyr-module/README.md

            |                                | OK.
 Sending message ...
            |
 ```
-This a quite simple example but tries to show a basic concept for using this library.
+This is a quite simple example but tries to show a basic concept for using this library.
 In general you should consider to check the status codes returned by the different functions, so in this case you could implement a function callback in order to receive resulting status codes, for example.

 # AT Command Status Table
 The following table shows the current status of the library based on the different AT commands available in the Iridium 9602 SBD Transceiver: